fossxo/fossxo-gdd/source/gui.rst

 The credits screen contains the following items:

-1. Scrolling list of developer names, third party assets, and other information about the game.
+1. List of developers and other people directly involved in the creation of the game.
+2. The open source community is thanked and links are provided to all of the third party libraries and assets used in the game.
+Selecting one of these links opens corresponding page in the game's :ref:`ref-ui-help`.
-2.  :guilabel:`Back` returns to the :ref:`ref-ui-main-menu`.
+3.  :guilabel:`Back` returns to the :ref:`ref-ui-main-menu`.

 The credits screen uses a different background and soundtrack than the other menus.
 The background consists of one or more tic-tac-toe games being played